 Just like with backlight, side light is another great choice and is one of my favorite setups.
 It is especially great for foods with clear or flat liquid surfaces, as it tends to prevent distracting reflections on the liquid itself.
 It also adds a very nice shadow to the side of the subject, which can either be tamed with reflectors or left as-is for a more dramatic shot.

 One direction of light you may want to avoid is front light.
 Granted, in the right conditions (such as a space that is very well-lit in all directions) this may work okay, but in the example I have here it is not ideal.
 I photograph my food in a corner of my office, and the only significant light source comes from just one window.
-With this setup, the light only shines in the foreground and falls off into darkness in the back, leaving the image flat and filled with .
+With this setup, the light shines only in the foreground and falls off into darkness in the back, leaving the image flat.

 To learn more about lighting for food photography, check out my book!
 Food Photography: From Snapshots to Great Shots (Second Edition).